JustinLamMSFT/microsoft/microsoft-365/exchange/microsoft-exchange-licensing-faq-email-for-business.md

 - ### How is Exchange Online licensed?

     Exchange Online is licensed via a subscription model in which each user needs a User Subscription License (USL).
 Three types of subscriptions are available: Exchange Online Kiosk, Exchange Online Plan 1, and Exchange Online Plan 2.
-These subscriptions can be purchased on their own or as part of a Microsoft 365 plan that includes SharePoint Online, Microsoft Teams, and Microsoft 365 Apps for enterprise.
+These subscriptions can be purchased on their own or as part of a Microsoft 365 plan that includes SharePoint Online, OneDrive, and Microsoft 365 Apps for enterprise.

 - ### Where can I find detailed information about the different subscription types in Exchange Online?